 Elizabeth Corrao-Billeter’s dissertation identifies an emerging subgenre in contemporary American non-fiction, the voluntary simplicity memoir, and explores how these works advocate what can be called a pastoral of practice.
 In this context, voluntary simplicity refers to the deliberate adoption of a lifestyle that is materially simpler than that which mainstream American culture typically encourages.
 While the extent and modes of these practices vary, voluntary simplicity memoirs argue the need for a quiet form of subversion against mainstream authority by calling the value of consumerism and globalization into question.
 Voluntary simplicity does not, however, disdain authority or contemporary culture in general: it instead shifts the placement of trust to alternative forms of authority by focusing on personal responses to simplification, as well as emphasizing the importance of collaboration, community, and the revival of traditional skills.
 These memoirs thus provide a backdrop for the cultural history of voluntary simplicity as a social movement, as well as a context for the recent re-emergence of pastoral ideals and voluntary simplicity’s shift in status from fringe movement to general acceptance by mainstream culture.
 In recent years, this acceptance has become so widespread that the movement itself is subject to commoditization—a development that may negate its original function and attract participants with less altruistic motives than those its founders originally held.
 Finally, this project examines the impact that this mainstreaming effect has had on American popular culture and public perceptions of what constitutes “the good life.”

-Aline Schmidt majored in English Studies with a minor in Political Science at the University of Heidelberg.
+Aline Schmidt majored in English Studies with a minor in political science at Heidelberg University.
 She graduated with a B.A. in 2014 and an M.A. in English Linguistics in 2017.
 As she focused on American politics and sociolinguistics throughout her studies, her master’s thesis examined the performative authenticity of Bernie Sanders and Donald Trump during the 2016 primaries.
-Aline’s research interests include Critical Discourse Studies, Computational Humanities, Forensic Linguistics and Urban Linguistics.
-In this research area, she has been supporting Prof. Beatrix Busse’s team in the compilation of a multimodal corpus to investigate discursive place-making in Brooklyn, NY, at the English Department since 2015.
-In 2017, she joined the HCA’s Graduiertenkolleg Authority and Trust.
+Aline’s research interests include critical discourse studies, pragmatics, social media discourse, and urban linguistics.
+In this research area, she supported Professor Busse’s team at the English Department in the compilation of a multimodal corpus to investigate discursive place-making in Brooklyn, NY.
+In 2017, she joined the HCA’s Graduiertenkolleg “Authority and Trust.”

 In his dissertation project, Sebastian Tants focuses on the configurations of trust in the work of Herman Melville (1819-1891).
 Tracing the way Melville used this theme throughout his career, the project examines a broad selection of his texts, ranging from his short fiction to his novels, with the aim of establishing a panorama of the multifaceted vision of trust embedded in Melville’s prose writings.
 Considering Melville as a theorist of trust, Sebastian employs close reading as well as sociological theory in his textual analysis.
 In addition, he reads Melville’s prose, which is often heavily intertwined with central societal and political discourses of the antebellum era, in its historic environment and discusses it alongside a selection of texts by its contemporaries.
-The concept of trust is analyzed in such varied contexts as the debate on slavery, colonialism and intercultural contact, as well as in regard to the production and reception of literature.
-Through these aspects, the research project aims at gaining a clearer understanding of the ‘performance’ of trust literary works such as Typee and The Confidence-Man are engaged in.
+The concept of trust is analyzed in such varied contexts as the debate on slavery, colonialism, and intercultural contact as well as in regard to the production and reception of literature.
+Through these aspects, the research project aims at gaining a clearer understanding of the “performance” of trust literary works such as Typee and The Confidence-Man are engaged in.

 Associated Doctoral Candidates